Lesterpaintstheworld/aider/website/_posts/2024-05-13-models-over-time.md

 ```

 > Applied edit to benchmark/over_time.py
-> Commit 77ba518 aider_nova: Made the border of the graph thinner and lighter by adjusting the `spines` properties of the axes.
+> Commit 77ba518 aider: Made the border of the graph thinner and lighter by adjusting the `spines` properties of the axes.

 </div>